patzinak/coursera-capstone-project/report.md

 ## 5. Discussion

 The analysis above shows that it is possible to build relatively successful lift ticket price prediction models using the linear regression approach.
-The performance of these models can be improved by including the information about the number of venues nearby, more specificlaly, by including the number of hotels and restaurants within a certain radius.
+The performance of these models can be improved by including the information about the number of venues nearby, more specifically, by including the number of hotels and restaurants within a certain radius.
 This result suggests that investing into the off-mountain infrastructure is a meaningful option for increasing the perceived value of the resort lift ticket.

-While increasing the vertical drop of an existing resort might be a totally unrealistic endevour, the resorts that have limited number of ski lifts or green trails might have a good potential for growth by improving on-mountain infrastructure.
+While increasing the vertical drop of an existing resort might be a totally unrealistic feat, the resorts that have limited number of ski lifts or green trails might have a good potential for growth by improving on-mountain infrastructure.
 The resorts with well-developed mountain terrains may consider investing into the local infrastructure by increasing the number of lodging and dinning options.

 ## 6. Conclusion

 We have seen that including the number of nearby restaurants and, especially, the number of hotels near ski resorts improves the linear regression model performance.
 The improvement is relatively small but the effect is robust: off-mountain infrastructure clearly is priced-in into the lift tickets.
 Not all on- and off-mountain factors contribute equally to the price of the ticket.
-The regression models can provide the directions for the resort infrastruture development.
+The regression models can provide the directions for the resort infrastructure development.

 ## 7. Future directions

-The regression model presented here has a good potential for further impovements.
-Obviously, it might be beneficial to do a more detailed analysis of the venue types, filter the venue datasets to avoid double-counting, and remove any other incosistencies.
+The regression model presented here has a good potential for further improvements.
+Obviously, it might be beneficial to do a more detailed analysis of the venue types, filter the venue datasets to avoid double-counting, and remove any other inconsistencies.
 The 5 km radius used in this study might need to be optimized for better performance.
-Exploring residulals may reveal some non-linear behavior that potentially can be included into the model.
+Exploring residuals may reveal some non-linear behavior that potentially can be included into the model.
 The ski resorts are also different in their natural appearance such as the length of the ski season.
 So, one may want to include other basic statistical parameters such as the average annual snowfall, or the average winter temperature.
-The ski resorts are spread between the states with signficantly diffent costs of living, which could be included in the model.
+The ski resorts are spread between the states with significantly different costs of living, which could be included in the model.
 Many ski resorts are owned by the umbrella companies that own other resorts [9].
 The owner companies might adhere to different policies in establishing their ticket prices.
 Thus, it would be interesting to see how one hot encoding of the resort owners [9] can improve the results.
 Finally, clustering techniques applied to the dataset might reveal extra insights into the common factors that affect the lift ticket prices.